- Last updated:

 - Evaluating requests for biospecimens

 - Ensuring recipient-investigators have obtained appropriate IRB approval when required.
 Please note that review by the IU IRBs is not required, as review and approval from the local IRB where the collection took place may be acceptable.
-The HSO will gladly provide counsel regarding acceptability of IRB approval from external institutions.
+The HRPP will gladly provide counsel regarding acceptability of IRB approval from external institutions.